 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I thoroughly researched the latest model of the Blizzard Brahma 88 and spoke with a few friends who have experience with them as well.
 Below you will find my detailed review.

 The Brahma 88’s are born to rip and truly excel on-piste.
 Their fast-flying nature gives them attributes of a GS race ski, while their design provides the versatility needed to be a true all-mountain option.
 If you love bombing groomers and racing your friends on an open slope, these skis will give you everything you’re after.
 They aren’t the most effective option for bigger mountain situations, but can still hold their own.